open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 For example, creating an issue or creating a pull request is just as easy using `gh` cli as using a third-party GitHub action.

-This preference is because `gh` cli is generally more secure and has less breaking changes.
+This preference is because `gh` cli is generally more secure and has less breaking changes compared to third-party GitHub actions.

 ## Use GitHub action cache to make builds faster and less flaky